Educators Are Adopting the Electronic Stethoscope for Better Learning

 The ability to hear those sounds for a second and third time has remarkable real-world results according to a recent study published by the Journal of General Internal Medicine.
 Researchers found that studying sounds in repetition increased students’ average proficiency from a score of 25 percent to 70 percent.

-Dr. Marg Berg, a professor of pediatrics at the University of Arizona has ushered the device into teaching scenarios because of the CORE’s sound quality, and because of how useful he finds its features.
+Dr. Marc Berg, Clinical Professor of Pediatrics at the Stanford University School of Medicine, has ushered the device into teaching scenarios because of the CORE’s sound quality, and because of how useful he finds its features.

 “Besides the fact that this is a high quality stethoscope equal to any I’ve used, the power of this device is very clear in teaching.
 I can record with a single touch important heart sounds and replay them at full fidelity for my students and residents.
 Another click and I’ve sent this sound file to my colleagues for teaching or clinical care, if I think a murmur has changed.”